Skip to Main Content

 YorSearch

-You can also link to all our ejournals from YorSearch:
+You can also access all of our ejournals from YorSearch:

-• You can limit your search to journals or articles only before you search.
+• You can limit your search to journals or articles before you search (using the All items dropdown).

-• You can refine your search results by a specific Journal Title.
+• You can also refine your search results by a specific Journal Title.

-If a journal is available electronically, click the Full text available or Electronic resource links.
+If a journal is available electronically, select the Full text available or Electronic resource links.

-When you get your results from a search of a database, you will see either:
+When you get your results from a search of a database, you will see some kind of link to YorSearch (sometimes an icon like Find It @ York though the name or icon will vary depending on the database).

 Click on the icon or link to check if we have the full text of a journal article.
 A YorSearch window will open providing information about whether we have access to an article online.
 The following options may display: